facebookarchive/caffe2/index.md

 ## [Installation](installation.html)

-Caffe2 is currently written in Python 2 with support for Python 3 coming in the near future.
+Caffe2's modules are currently written in Python 2 with support for Python 3 coming in the near future.
 Installation and compilation [instructions](installation.html) are provided for:

 - [MacOSx](installation.html#installing-and-building-caffe2-compilation-macosx)
 - [Ubuntu](installation.html#installing-and-building-caffe2-compilation-ubuntu)
 - [Docker Support](installation.html#installing-and-building-caffe2-compilation-docker-support)

+## Contributing to Caffe2

+Caffe is an Open Source project and we really hope to foster innovation and collaboration.

+### Bug Reporting

+If you find a bug please file an [Issue](https://github.com/caffe2/caffe2/issues), and if you fix said bug, file a [Pull Request](https://github.com/caffe2/caffe2/pulls) referencing the issue.

+### Features

+If you want to add or discuss a new feature then you should create a post in the forum and assure at least some discussion before submitting a "blind" pull request.

+### Pre-trained Models

+Have you created the greatest model since Cindy Crawford?
+Or maybe the best image categorization since VGG Team's ILSVRC14 16-layer model?
+How about a video to text translation model that is more accurate than all before it and it supports 5 languages?
+Whatever that awesome thing is that you made, share it, and we can put it in [Caffe2's Model Zoo](zoo.html)!

 ## License and Citation